Without God, It’s Hopeless, but with God, Look at What Happened . . .

 A couple of years later, Tanja met me in Jerusalem for a blessing.

 Taking her to a tomb sounds weird, right?
-But Jesus came back to life and we were praying for life.
+But Jesus came back to life in His tomb and we were praying for life.

 Have all my friends had the children they wanted?